-The Department of Ophthalmology at the UCLA David Geffen School of Medicine is committed to creating an inclusive and diverse climate for our trainees to learn and thrive, and providing an equitable opportunity to all to grow.
+The Department of Ophthalmology at the UCLA David Geffen School of Medicine is committed to eliminating health disparity in ophthalmology.
+The Department strives to creating an inclusive and diverse climate for our trainees to grow and providing an equal opportunity to grow for all.
 Students with diverse background and experiences create an environment that inspires excellence as physicians and helps address inequities in healthcare in our patient communities.

 To apply for the Underrepresented in Ophthalmology Visiting Students Scholarship at UCLA, students will first need to comply with the requirements listed on the visiting student page and complete the visiting student program application at least eight weeks prior to the rotation via the Visiting Student Learning Opportunity (VSLO) site.
 Following the completion of the VSLO application, students should complete: